-This drive hugs the coast passing through coastal towns, along sweeping beaches, and over estuaries and lakes.
+This drive hugs the coast passing along sweeping beaches and over estuaries and lakes.
 At every turn the view will take your breath away.
-You'll have opportunities to swim, fish, relax on beaches, hang out at beach side campsites and enjoy water sports, hiking, the wildlife, and the vibrant culture of these coastal communities.

 A video on the Grand Pacific Drive might wet your appetite for what's in store.